Protocol of Sèvres: Lead-up discussions, motivations and proposals

 Ben-Gurion argued that his plan would serve the interests of all the Western powers as well as those of Israel by destroying Nasser and the forces of Arab nationalism that he had unleashed.
 The Suez Canal would revert to being an international waterway.
 Britain would restore her hegemony in Iraq and Jordan and secure her access to the oil of the Middle East.
 France would consolidate her influence in the Middle East through Lebanon and Israel while her problems in Algeria would come to an end with the fall of Nasser.
 Even America might be persuaded to support the plan for it would promote stable, pro-Western regimes and help to check Soviet advances in the Middle East.”

-Particularly noteworthy is the last point for it was included at Ben-Gurion’s specific request and it defined Israel’s territorial aims which were only tenuously related to the Suez Canal crisis:
+Particularly noteworthy is the last point for it was included at Ben-Gurion’s specific request, and it defined Israel’s territorial aims, which were only tenuously related to the Suez Canal crisis:

 ”Israel declares its intention to keep her forces for the purpose of permanent annexation of the entire area east of the El Arish-Abu Ageila, Nakhl-Sharm el-Sheikh, in order to maintain for the long term the freedom of navigation in the Straits of Eilat and in order to free herself from the scourge of the infiltrators and from the danger posed by the Egyptian army bases in Sinai.
 Britain and France are required to support or at least to commit themselves not to show opposition to these plans.
 This is what Israel demands as her share in the fruits of victory.

 October 24 was the third and last day of the conference.
 Ben-Gurion finally made up his mind to commit the IDF to the battle.
-In his diary he summarized the main considerations that led to this fateful decision.
+In his diary, he summarised the main considerations that led to that fateful decision.
 He thought that the operation had to be undertaken if Israel’s skies could be effectively defended in the day or two that would elapse until the French and the British started bombing Egypt’s airfields.
-The aim of destroying Nasser had pervaded the entire conference and it was uppermost in Ben-Gurion’s mind.
-‘This is a unique opportunity’, he wrote, ‘that two not so small powers will try to topple Nasser, and we shall not stand alone against him while he becomes stronger and conquers all the Arab countries.... and maybe the whole situation in the Middle East will change according to my plan.’
+The aim of destroying Nasser had pervaded the entire conference and was uppermost in Ben-Gurion’s mind.
+"This is a unique opportunity," he wrote, "that two not so small powers will try to topple Nasser, and we shall not stand alone against him while he becomes stronger and conquers all the Arab countries.... and maybe the whole situation in the Middle East will change according to my plan."